turbolytics/latte/README.md

 }
 ```

-Signals Collector takes a different approach to data analytics when compared to tools such as [fivetran](https://www.fivetran.com/) and [airbyte](https://airbyte.com/).
+latte takes a different approach to data analytics when compared to tools such as [fivetran](https://www.fivetran.com/) and [airbyte](https://airbyte.com/).
 These tools focus on copying operational data sources for downstream analysis:

 <img width="600" alt="Screenshot 2023-12-23 at 7 45 56 AM" src="https://github.com/turbolytics/signals-collector/assets/151242797/d17f07ef-5744-4210-a652-f836ceb399df">